My short bio can be found HERE

-The record came out along with a limited edition of the remix LP called ELA AND THEE PROPHETS featuring contributions from artists such as: Silver Strain, Slim Twig, The Drum, Skitter, Dan Melchior, Mushy, U.S. Girls, Os Ovni, Pyramids of Mu, Nattymari and Fostercare.
-It sold out over night.
+At he same time a limited edition of the remix LP called ELA AND THE PROPHETS featuring contributions from artists such as: Silver Strain, Slim Twig, The Drum, Skitter, Dan Melchior, Mushy, U.S. Girls, Os Ovni, Pyramids of Mu, Nattymari and Fostercare was released.
+It sold out overnight.

 In 2012 I also collaborated on Dan Melchior’s Backward Path which was released in the Autumn, 2012 on Northern Spy

-In 2013 I started to experiment with the sound of dance and acid patterns.
+In 2013 I started to experiment with the sound of dance music and acid patterns.
 I started to work on this particular genre under the name TRACT.
 First success came with the release of Clandestine Traxx, where I joined forces with my friend – Marie Liden aka Bläck.
-Then, I produced the track called Light In Extension, which will be released on the upcoming LP.
+Then, I produced the track called Light In Extension, which will be the part of the upcoming 12″.

-In August 2013 I collaborated with SKITTER on “De Flechettes” LP.
-The record was released in a limited edition of 250 copies on Clan Destine Records and it is available HERE
+In August 2013 I collaborated again with SKITTER on “De Flechettes” LP.
+The record was released in a limited edition of 250 copies on Clan Destine Records and is available HERE

 To be sure, the result sounds little like either artists’ usual sound worlds; instead the two have created something mutated and beautiful in its own strange way.
 It’s steeped in disembodied, ghostly vocals punctuated by digital electronic stabs, rumbling low-end bass sweeps and a thrilling if occasionally frightening dynamic shift.

 In October 2013, Tumult In Clouds received The Dead Albatross Music Prize voted for by the finest record shops, radio presenters, listeners, writers and record collectors from across UK and Ireland.
-Stream The Dead Albatross Music Prize awards HERE
+You can stream The Dead Albatross Music Prize awards HERE

-The record was reissued as a Double LP and a CD on Parental Guidance and is available HERE
+The record has been reissued as the Double LP and the CD on Parental Guidance in January 2014 and is available HERE

-In April/May 2014 WARP will release first of the series of compilation EP’s with my remix of Laraaji will be released on an EP – a part of Warp’s project to reissue the catalogue of All Saints label, an imprint that has released records by seminal names including Brian Eno, Harold Budd, Jon Hassell and Laraaji.
+In April/May 2014 WARP will release first of the series of compilation EP’s with my remix of Laraaji’s piece – KALIMBA on it.
+This will be a part of the label’s project to reissue the catalogue of All Saints label, an imprint that has released records by the seminal names including Brian Eno, Harold Budd, Jon Hassell and Laraaji.